 Such a geometric calculation is undoubtedly more complex than the arithmetic calculations of financial contracts or judicial punishment; a fact which, perhaps, explains Polemarchus’ difficulty in producing an articulate account of the corresponding type of debt – that which involves making fitting returns – when pressed to do so by Socrates.
 This difficulty is equally reflected in the struggle which pervades the pursuit of social harmony.
 If distributive justice is abandoned, however, and every man locks down his own assets to the deprivation of those beyond his closest sphere, following selfishness and personal interest over equity and the common good, then this behaviour, though insatiable, perpetual, and universal, to quote Hume once more, becomes ‘directly destructive of society.’
 Even if not abandoned, but merely eschewed in favour of a simpler, arithmetical calculation, such a process of standardising natural diversity achieves the same result.
-It produces distrust both among individuals and towards society as a whole, as the unjust inequality which proceeds from treating equals as unequals, and unequals as equals, rends the bonds of human society, erodes the mutual and cross-obligations with which the needs of the community are met, and brings about no lesser affliction than discord and stasis.
-Aristotle pronounces the problem with characteristic restraint: ‘it is when equals possess or are allotted unequal shares, or persons not equal equal shares, that quarrels and complaints arise.’
+In the Ethics, Aristotle pronounces the problem with characteristic restraint: ‘it is when equals possess or are allotted unequal shares, or persons not equal equal shares, that quarrels and complaints (μάχαι καὶ ἐγκλήματα) arise.’
+In the Politics he is far more explicit: ‘the principle cause of stasis (αἵ στάσεις),’ is when equals perceive that they are treated unequally, and likewise when unequals perceive that they are treated equally – ‘Those that desire equality enter on party strife (στασιάζουσι) if they think that they have too little although they are the equals of those who have more, while those that desire inequality or superiority do so if they suppose that although they are unequal they have not got more but an equal amount or less.’
+And again, ‘men stir up faction (στάσιν κινοῦσιν)’ either from jealously or when men ‘owing to their superiority are not willing to remain in a position of equality.
+And constitutions also undergo revolution when what are thought of as opposing sections of the state become equal to one another.’
+Such a departure from proportional – that is, geometrically calculated – justice in a society produces distrust both among individuals and towards society as a whole, as the unjust inequality which proceeds from treating equals as unequals, and unequals as equals.
+This rends the bonds of human society, erodes the mutual and cross-obligations with which the needs of the community are met, and brings about no lesser affliction than discord and stasis.
+Its opposite, harmony and social cohesion produced through the provision of inequality for unequals and equality for equals will be taken up at 4.1.6ff,

 4.1.3.1.
 Misapplication of Distributive Justice in Thrasymachus’ Account of the Unjust Man